 All funding decisions are reviewed annually.

 Often several or all of these activities are incorporated into a project proposal.
 The first six sectors can be broadly categorised as Community Development, which is where most of TEAR’s funding is allocated.
-Some funding is also available for Advocacy, Disaster Response and Organisational Development.
+Some funding is also available for Advocacy, Humanitarian Response and Organisational Development.
 Each of these categories is described below:

 TEAR Australia allocates most of its resources to projects with a community development approach.
 Such projects will: